Elzawawy/acm-android-course/README.md

 * An Android introductory level crash course (7 sessions - 3 hours each).
 * This work was done during my short time working as an Android Instructor for ACM Alexandria Student Chapter.
 * I have open sourced the assignments (Java) we built, feel free to use it for learning purposes.
-* Assignments assets and Session slides can also be found from [here.](https://drive.google.com/open?id=0Bx-ZcSSpiEC0flBlWnJoTldrbFpOY1JDVXVuVVBaSVYzSnNSMk1NMFZJRF9RcHE0bzZtZ0k)
+* Assignments assets and Session slides can also be found in this repository such that anyone can re-create this crash course from his home at his own pace.
+<p align=center> Made with :heart: by <b>Amr Elzawawy</b>.
+Wish you a happy <b>learning journey</b> :book: </p>
 <p align=center> <img src ='https://www.diygenius.com/wp-content/uploads/2015/06/android-apps-for-learning.jpg'/></p>

 ## Assignments